Tahinli/Shells/README.md

   >--configFixer.sh

-    | It's a script for selection Nvidia GPU as a primary and Alsa headset recognization fixer for my needs.
+    | It's a script for selection Nvidia GPU as a primary and Alsa headset recognition fixer for my needs.
     | It's working with 'tee'